Skip to main content

 It can be tempting to take more showers to cool off or freshen up during hot weather.
 But not only does this use more water, it can add a fair amount to your energy bill depending on the type of shower and heating system you use.

-A high-powered electric shower running for 10 minutes could add around 40p each time to your electricity bill, and the cost can quickly add up.
-If you could cut it to four minutes, you could save 24p.
+A high-powered electric shower running for 10 minutes could add around 28p each time to your electricity bill, and the cost can quickly add up.
+If you could cut it to four minutes, you could save 17p.

 How much does it cost to run outdoor patio heaters?

-If you enjoy sitting out in your garden on a summer’s evening, you’ll know that the temperature can quickly drop.
-Patio heaters can be great for extending your time outside, but they can be costly to run.
+If you enjoy sitting out in your garden on a summer’s evening, you’ll know that the temperature can quickly drop, which is where patio heaters come in.

 Why it’s important to consider your energy bills all year round